 Are there special shoes I can wear to treat plantar fasciitis?

-Will plantar fasciitis go away on its own?
+Will Plantar Fasciitis go away on its own?
 Can it get worse if untreated?

 Typically, plantar fasciitis does not self-resolve, and it can be a progressive disorder if it’s not treated properly.
 Most patients experience minor pain in the morning, or after rest, and believe it will go away on its own.
 More often than not, that pain worsens, and patients only make plans to see the doctor when the pain has become too strong to manage on their own.

-The problem with this approach is that, the more severe the condition the longer it takes to resolve.
+The problem with this approach is that the more severe the condition the longer it takes to resolve.
 It is always better to come in early, at the first sign of a problem.
 The sooner your condition is diagnosed, and treatment begins, the quicker you’ll start feeling better.

 If allowed to progress, plantar fasciitis can lead to injuries in other areas of the foot, knee, or back, as you begin to compensate for the pain by altering your walk.
-Plantar fasciitis can also limit your daily activity, and reduce overall quality of life.
+Plantar fasciitis can also limit your daily activity, and reduce the overall quality of life.
 It impacts your ability to perform some jobs, and limits exercise options.
 It’s also a general discomfort that can weigh heavily on the individual over time.

 Will insurance cover treatment for PF?